diethack/diethack/README.md

 ```

 Feel free to play with it.
 When computing your own diet, it's a good idea
-to start with the example and then gradually change it one step at a time
+to start with this example and then gradually change it one step at a time
 to make sure the diet still computes.

 Have fun!